-During Unit 3, students will focus on ecological, historical and social contexts of relationships between humans and Australian outdoor environments.
-Case studies of a range of impacts on outdoor environments are examined in the context of the changing nature of human relationships with outdoor environments in Australia.
-Students consider a number of factors that influence relationships with outdoor environments.
-They also examine the dynamic nature of relationships between humans and their environment.
+In Unit 3, the focus is the ecological, historical and social contexts of relationships between humans and outdoor environments in Australia.
+Case studies of a range of impacts on outdoor environments are examined in the context of the changing nature of human relationships with outdoor environments in Australia over 60,000 years.